Donald Sterling's wife to seek court protections for witnesses -source

 LOS ANGELES Embattled Los Angeles Clippers owner Donald Sterling's wife on Thursday will ask a Los Angeles judge to order her husband's attorneys not to harass her legal team and witnesses, a person with knowledge of the matter said.

-Shelly Sterling has asked a probate court to confirm her as the controlling owner of the team after Donald Sterling promised to block the franchise's sale to former Microsoft Chief Executive Steve Ballmer for an NBA record $2 billion.
+Shelly Sterling has asked a probate court to confirm her as the controlling owner of the team after Donald Sterling promised to block the franchise's sale to former Microsoft Chief Executive Steve Ballmer for an NBA record $2 billion (1.17 billion pounds).

 The source, who spoke on condition on anonymity, said the order would protect potential witnesses, such as physicians who would give testimony that Donald Sterling is not mentally fit enough to run the NBA team, as well as Shelly Sterling and her legal team at the July 7-10 trial.